Below are some links for your reference if you are contemplating or getting ready to start IVF!

 To learn more about how to prepare for an embryo transfer, what to expect the day of the transfer, and what to expect immediately following a transfer and in the next few days click here.

-Dr. Aimee Eyvazzadeh, The Egg Whisperer, has some great tips for women over 40 who are preparing for IVF.
+Dr. Aimee Eyvazzadeh, The Egg Whisperer, has some great tips for patients over 40 who are preparing for IVF.
 To learn more click here.

 If an IVF cycle does not result in a pregnancy, request a post-IVF consult with your doctor and ask all the LOTS of questions.
 Ask even more questions!
 Bring in your fertility binder and a support person and go over what has happened so far.
 Give yourself a 6 month goal; after 6 months or so, re-evaluate what you’re doing and if it’s not working, start thinking about creative family building through options such as egg, embryo donation.
 Finally, surround yourself with people who don’t think you’re crazy for wanting a baby, especially if you are over 40.
 It isn’t helpful to surround yourself with negativity during this time.